lubeskih/enigma-emulator/docs/EOFM.md

 The Enigma machine is an electro-mechanical encryption device used by the Germans during World War II to transmit coded messages.

-Ciphering was the necessary consequence of radio communications, which had to be used for aerial, naval, and mobile land warfare, and a radio message to one was a message to all.
+Ciphering was the necessary consequence of radio communications, which had to be used for aerial, naval, and mobile land warfare, where a radio message to one was a message to all.
 Virtually every German official radio communication was enciphered on the Enigma machine.

 The basic Enigma machine had been exhibited in 1923, soon after its invention, at the congress of the International Postal Union.
 Originally, it was sold commercially and used by banks.